MattWass/Project-3-matt-wass/README.md

   ![alt text](image-11.png)

   Upon selecting "y" to restart the game, we can see that the game has gone back to the enter name section, ready for another game of battleships.
+This allows for multiple games of battleships without having to re-run the program.

   ![alt text](image-12.png)